 The banks have not complied with standards established for processing homeowners’ loan modification applications, New York Attorney General Eric Schneiderman said in a statement released today.
 He said he plans to sue the banks unless a monitoring committee set up to enforce the settlement’s terms takes action.

 “Wells Fargo and Bank of America have flagrantly violated those obligations, putting hundreds of homeowners across New York at greater risk of foreclosure,” Schneiderman said.

 Wells Fargo has also ignored obligations in California and, presumably, all other states.
-As noted in the following paragraph, banks — and Wells, specifically — uses “missing documents” as an excuse to avoid modification and proceed with bankruptcy.
+As noted in the following paragraph, banks use “missing documents” as an excuse to avoid modification and proceed with bankruptcy.
 All paperwork submitted is via FAX (with confirmation of receipt) and FedEx or UPS (with confirmation of receipt).
-Yet, every conversation with the bank — Wells Fargo in these cases — results in “missing paperwork.”
+Yet, every conversation with the bank results in “missing paperwork.”

 Schneiderman claims BofA and Wells Fargo failed to acknowledge receipt of loan modification applications within three business days; did not tell homeowners about missing documents in their applications; didn’t give borrowers enough time to correct deficiencies; and failed to take action on loan modification requests within 30 days.
 He said these delays would result in additional fees and interest and in homeowners’ losing their homes.

 Schneiderman said his office had documented 339 of these violations in the past seven months.